arjunnn/blog/_posts/2015-06-12-my-journey-with-kmitra.md

 ##**Reception**
 kMITRA launched on 22nd October last year, with only a Facebook [page](https://facebook.com/kmitrakmit) for publicity.
 The response was, and continues to be tremendous.
 It has exceeded all of our expectations.
-The entire team of kMITRA has been overjoyous.
+The entire team of kMITRA is overjoyed.
 The dedication of our readers gives us immense hope for the future of the magazine and a sense of responsibility towards delivering quality and engaging content.

 ####**Here are some stats:**
 ![kMITRA Stats](../images/kmitra-stats.jpg)
 >Note: These numbers are from Feb-Jun 2015 only.
 That's when we started collecting data.

 ##**Lessons Learnt**
 Developing kMITRA has taught me a great deal about the technologies behind it.
 I now see how exhilarating solving problems can be.
 It has helped me communicate better with my team and put forward my ideas and views in a coherent manner.
-I look forward to continue contributing to the magazine during my limited time at KMIT.
+I look forward to continue contributing to the magazine during my final year at KMIT.

 ##**Technologies used**
 ####**Front-End**